Katryna Esposito

 Katryna Esposito (born 11 August 2000) is a Maltese judoka.
-She won the bronze medal in the women's 48 kg category at the 2022 Commonwealth Games.
+She won a bronze medal in the women's 48 kg category at the 2022 Commonwealth Games in Birmingham, England.
 It was Malta's first and only medal in this edition of the games.
 She was awarded Sportiva Tas-Sena at the SportMalta Awards Għażliet Sportivi Nazzjonali in 2023.
+Esposito represented Malta at the 2024 Summer Olympics in Paris, France, losing in the women's 48 kg first round to eventual silver medalist Bavuudorjiin Baasankhüü of Mongolia.
+At the 2026 Commonwealth Games in Glasgow, Scotland, she won a bronze medal in the women's 48 kg.